Curriculum Resources for California Community Colleges

 COVID-19 Guidance and Executive Orders

-To access the complete list of signed Executive Orders from the Chancellor’s Office, visit the Chancellor’s Office website here or linked below:
+To access the complete list of signed Executive Orders from the Chancellor’s Office, visit the Chancellor’s Office website here or link below:

 Minimum Qualifications Handbook